bormaxi8080/osint-timeline/DRAFT.md

 WEBFANG, is my first CLI, a modular OSINT & Reconnaissance toolkit curated for Ethical Hackers and Red-Teamers.
 Sink fangs into web targets using a passive intel gathering approach, active Spidering, DNS/WHOIS lookups & Shodan, All in a lightweight package.
 Choose your weapon & happy hunting: https://github.com/Talyx66/WEBFANG

+Camofox-browser.
+Headless browser automation server for AI agents to visit sites that are usually blocked: https://github.com/jo-inc/camofox-browser

 Keifu.
 Git genealogy, untangled.
 A TUI for navigating commit graphs with color and clarity: https://github.com/trasta298/keifu

 TeleBotList.
 A cool collection of awesome Telegram bots source code hosted on GitHub: https://github.com/MoonWalker440/TeleBotList